gopkumargopi/vue-storefront/docs/guide/data/data.md

 ### Categories

-`Categories` is a hash organized by category 'slug' (for example for the category with name = 'Example category', the slug is 'example-category')
+`Categories` is a hash organized by category 'slug' (for example, for the category with name = 'Example category', the slug is 'example-category').

 ![Categories data format as seen on Developers Tools](../images/categories-localstorage.png)

-If the category does have any child categories - you have an access to them via `children_data` property.
+If the category has any child categories, you have access to them via the `children_data` property.

 ```json
 {